NREL/ATB-calc/lcoe_calculator/README.md

 # ATB Calculator
-This code scrapes the Excel ATB data workbook, then calculates LCOE and CAPEX for all technologies as needed, and exports data in flat or flat + pivoted formats.
+This code extracts data from the ATB Excel workbook, then calculates LCOE and CAPEX for all technologies as needed, and exports data in flat or flat and pivoted formats.

 **Note:** You will likely have to give Python access to interact with Excel.
 A window will automatically ask for permission the first time this script is run.